Personal Care, Beauty, and Cosmetology Insurance

 Business owner’s policy icon

-Personal care businesses pay a median premium of less than $70 per month, or $800 per year, for a business owner’s policy.
+Personal care businesses pay a premium of $79 per month, or $948 per year, for a business owner’s policy (BOP).
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

-A BOP provides financial protection against third-party injuries and property damage, along with damage to your own business property.
+A BOP provides comprehensive coverage against third-party injuries and property damage, along with damage to your own business property.
 You can often add professional liability insurance to a BOP for increased savings.

 Because of its broad protection and affordability, Insureon’s licensed agents typically recommend a BOP for personal care businesses.